 If you have air escaping through the throttle body, you could be in for something more serious since air escaping through the throttle body is a sign that you could have a bent valve or it’s not seated properly.
 Inspect valve and valve seat.
 Reface or replace, if necessary.
 Also, inspect all throttle body bolts.

 Damaged Intake Hose

-A damaged intake is another cause for whistling sounds.
+A damaged intake is another cause of whistling sounds.
 Inspect the intake hose thoroughly for cracks.
 Take note of the nipple on the intake manifold, located on the driver side of the engine that feeds to an elbow (black) for cracks.
-This could cause your cruise-control to become faulty as well.
+This could cause your cruise control to become faulty as well.

 Leaking Vacuum Lines